Your Responsibility for Internal Control

 The New York State Governmental Accountability Act was enacted to formalize a system of productivity and accountability in all state agencies including SUNY campuses.
 The Act includes provisions for strengthening campus internal controls and for measuring their effectiveness.
 Annually, Old Westbury is required to certify to SUNY System Administration and the Office of the State Comptroller that our internal controls are functioning properly.

-In his “Tone at the Top” letter to the campus community Dr. Sams emphasized the importance of internal controls to our operations and how they help us attain the College’s goals.
-In addition, our Internal Controls staff seeks to fulfill the requirements of the Act by monitoring the controls implemented to protect College resources from loss, waste or damage.
-Through reviews of various offices, programs and activities, the Internal Controls staff provides the administration with recommendations for improving operations and efficiency.
+Our President sets the “Tone at the Top."
+In addition, our Internal Controls staff seeks to fulfill the requirements of the Act by monitoring the controls implemented to protect University resources from loss, waste, or damage.
+Through reviews of various offices, programs, and activities, the Internal Controls staff provides the administration with recommendations for improving operations and efficiency.
 The President fully supports the Internal Control Program and has encouraged all employees to be vigilant in their efforts to maintain sound internal controls in their daily routines.

-All of us can help strengthen and protect our assets by being alert to activities or situations that may detract, rather than enhance the College’s standing.
-Should you suspect any fraud, waste, theft or any misuse of College assets, you can contact me at athyj@oldwestbury.edu or report it as outlined in Campus Fraud Policy B-11, which provides expectations for the prevention and detection of fraud or irregularities and provides procedures for the reporting of these matters.
+All of us can help strengthen and protect our assets by being alert to activities or situations that may detract, rather than enhance the University’s standing.
+Should you suspect any fraud, waste, theft, or any misuse of University assets, you can contact me at athyj@oldwestbury.edu or report it as outlined in Campus Fraud Policy B-11, www.oldwestbury.edu/policies, which provides expectations for the prevention and detection of fraud or irregularities and provides procedures for the reporting of these matters.

 Responsibility by Organizational Role

-Everyone at the College bears some responsibility for monitoring.
+Everyone at the University bears some responsibility for monitoring.
 However, the position the person holds at the College determines the focus and extent of these responsibilities.

 All staff are responsible for: